patrickfav/id-mask/README.md

 ### Step 1: Create a Secret Key

-IDMask's security relies on the strength of the used key.
+IDMask's security relies on the strength of the used cryptographic key.
 In it's rawest from, a secret key is basically just a random byte array.
 A provided key should be at least 16 bytes long (longer usually doesn't translate to better security).
-IDMask requires it to be between 12 and 64 bytes long.
+IDMask requires it to be between 12 and 64.
 There are multiple ways to manage secret keys, if your project already has a managed [`KeyStore`](https://docs.oracle.com/javase/7/docs/api/java/security/KeyStore.html) or similar, use it.
-In it's simplest form, you can just hardcode the key.
-This, of course, only makes sense where the client doesn't have access to the code or binary (i.e. in a backend scenario).
+Otherwise you could just hardcode the key in your code.
+This, of course, only makes sense where the client doesn't have access to the source or binary (i.e. in a backend scenario).
 Here are some suggestion on how to create your secret key:

 #### Option A: Use Random Number Generator CLI